OpenInternet/saferjourno/content/chapters/chapter-5.en.md

 - In the majority of situations, journalists can continue to collaborate and receive and store materials via the online services they normally use, for example Google Drive or O365.
 They should ensure those accounts have two-factor authentication (2FA) turned on, ideally through physical security keys or passkeys, and that they are using long passwords.
 See chapter two for more details on account security.
 - Journalists should be aware that the online services they use may be collecting metadata on users.
 Metadata is a set of data that describes other data.
 For example, the time a photo was taken, the make and model of the device that took the photo, and the location the photo was taken at.
 Metadata can give governments and others a substantial amount of information that could be used against a journalist and their source.
 At the same time, it can be immensely helpful to journalists who are trying to verify or fact-check content.
 - If the threat is a government, then journalists should largely avoid using online services that were founded in, are based in or have servers in the country linked to that particular government.
 This is because data may be at greater risk of being accessed by that government.
 Exceptions can be made for services that are using end-to-end encryption and do not collect metadata on users.
 - Having several copies of the same materials is advisable to better protect against loss of data.
-For sensitive documents, journalists should think about backing up information to several external hard drives, encrypting the hard drive, and then storing the hard drives in different locations.
+For sensitive documents, journalists should think about backing up information to several external  drives, encrypting the contents of those drives, and then storing them in different locations.
 - Prompt journalists to think about how they will protect their materials in advance of a story by doing a digital risk assessment.
 This will help them better avoid situations where they receive sensitive materials and do not have a plan to protect and store them.

 _Encryption_

 - Encryption is a secure way of protecting information so that it can not be intercepted and/or accessed by others unless they have the password.
 - There are a number of different services that encrypt data, some are easy to use while others will take practice.
-- Users looking to encrypt external hard drives, USBs or HD cards can use the built-in encryption services offered by Windows, known as [Bitlocker](https://support.microsoft.com/en-us/windows/turn-on-device-encryption-0c453637-bc88-5f74-5105-741561aae838), and [macOS](https://support.apple.com/en-gb/guide/disk-utility/dskutl35612/mac), known as FileVault.
+- Users looking to encrypt external drives, USBs or HD cards can use the built-in encryption services offered by Windows, known as [Bitlocker](https://support.microsoft.com/en-us/windows/turn-on-device-encryption-0c453637-bc88-5f74-5105-741561aae838), and [macOS](https://support.apple.com/en-gb/guide/disk-utility/dskutl35612/mac), known as FileVault.
 Bitlocker is only available to users who have Pro editions of Windows, with Device Encryption available to those using Home editions.
 [VeraCrypt](https://www.veracrypt.fr/code/VeraCrypt/) is a reputable piece of third-party software that is useful for encrypting both internal and external drives and works on Windows, macOS, and Linux.
 Journalists looking to encrypt individual documents to store in the cloud can use [Cryptomator](https://cryptomator.org/).
 - There are different ways to encrypt a computer's internal drive depending on whether it is a Windows PC or a Mac.
 Turning on encryption for Windows PC involves activating their encryption program called Bitlocker, available for Windows Pro editions.
 You can read about how to do this [here](https://support.microsoft.com/en-us/windows/turn-on-device-encryption-0c453637-bc88-5f74-5105-741561aae838#:~:text=Or%2C%20select%20Start%20%3E%20Settings%20%3E,and%20then%20follow%20the%20instructions.).
 Those who use Windows Home editions can enable a feature called [Device Encryption](https://support.microsoft.com/en-us/windows/device-encryption-in-windows-ad5dcf4b-dbe0-2331-228f-7925c2a3012d) instead, though it's only available on selected devices. macOS users can turn on FileVault, the equivalent encryption program for Macs.
 Read more about encrypting Mac computers [here](https://support.apple.com/en-gb/guide/mac-help/mh11785/mac).
 - Laws around encryption are different in each country so it’s important to ensure the journalist is aware of the law of the country they are living in and any countries they are travelling to.
 - Be aware that even though the journalist may have encrypted materials they may be legally requested to decrypt the information by putting in their password if requested to do so by law enforcement.